glroman/Musica/README.md

-# Recordly
+# Musica

 Music Database

 Requirements
 ------------

-Recordly will be an application that allows for users to input and store their record collection.
+Musica will be an application that allows for users to input and store their record collection.
 When complete, the user should be able to view their record collection, view a list of their "favorite" albums and/or songs, etc.  Duplicate albums/songs should not be allowed.
 They should